 The exact etiology is unknown, and various hypotheses have been proposed:

 Melanocytes do not migrate from neural crest cells to the basal layer of the epidermis

 History of previous radiotherapy/radiation exposure/hormonal factors

 The genes BRAFand NRAS of the MAP kinase pathway have been implicated.
 G-coupled protein, GNAQ is found to be mutated causing the G-coupled protein to be constitutively turned on

 During embryogenesis, the melanoblasts migrate to skin and uvea causing the typical bluish-gray pigmentation in these sites

 Monosomy of chromosome 3 and gain of the long arm of chromosome 8q is a significant risk factor for uveal melanoma and poor outcome.

 The Asian population is more commonly involved affecting 0.014% to 0.034% of the population.
 Most commonly, they present at birth, but lesions can also appear in puberty or during pregnancy due to hormonal changes.
 Females are more commonly affected than males at a ratio of 5:1.
-It is more common in the people of Asian and African descent and less common in whites.
-Though the risk of malignant melanoma is much more in whites than other races.
+It is more common in people of Asian and African descent and less common in Whites.
+Though the risk of malignant melanoma is much more in Whites than in other races.